ShaggyTech/nhtsa-api-wrapper/apps/docs/src/guide/vpic/vpic-api-response.md

 ```

 ::: tip :bulb: TIP
-Check out the [Api Reference](/api/) section for specific details on each
+Check out the [VPIC](/guide/vpic/) section for specific details on each endpoint's `Results` array
-endpoint's `Results` array types.
+types.

-Here's [DecodeVinResults](../api/endpoints/decode-vin#type-decodevinresults) that was mentioned in the above
+Here's [DecodeVinResults](./endpoints/decode-vin#type-decodevinresults) that was mentioned in
-example.
+the above example.
 :::

 ### SearchCriteria